 How to be financially stable

 1. Draw Your Budget

 It is important to know your current financial status before starting an investment.
 What is your monthly household expense and what are your income sources?
 Get a whole picture of it and understand your cash flow.
-List down all the monthly spending, including groceries, fuel, etc. How much is left with after all the necessary expenses?
+List down your total monthly income, monthly spending, including your variable expenses.
+How much money is left after all the expenses?
 What are the items that can be cut down to increase the savings portion?
 Draw up a budget plan and follow it religiously.
 Sticking to a financial plan might not be easy – this would require discipline.
-When you are tempted to veer away from your budget strategy, remember your long term goal.
+When you are tempted to veer away from your budget strategy, remember your long-term goal.